mobu/journal/content/post/nginx_proxypass.md

 - By default proxy_pass does not *verify* the certificate of the endpoint if it is https.

   > make sure to set `proxy_ssl_verify` to `on`
 ### location without regular expression
+Proxy_pass directive basically replaces the value in the location context.
 1. If the proxy_pass directive is specified without a URI,
 	```
 	location /app/ {